TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 Intended audience
 ~~~~~~~~~~~~~~~~~

-This document is intended to be a reference for experienced TYPO3 CMS
+This document is intended to be a reference for TYPO3 CMS developers and partially
-developers.
-For intermediates it will help you to become experienced!
-But the document presumes that you are well familiar with TYPO3 and
+for integrators.
+The document explains all major parts of TYPO3 and the concepts.
-the concepts herein.
-Further it will presume knowledge in the
-technical end: PHP, MySQL, Unix etc.
+It presumes some knowledge in the technical end: PHP, MySQL, Unix etc, depending
+on the specific chapter.

 The goal is to take you "under the hood" of TYPO3 CMS.
 To make the
 principles and opportunities clear and less mysterious.
 To educate you
 to help continue the development of TYPO3 along the already
 established lines so we will have a consistent CMS application in a
 future as well.
-And hopefully my teaching on the deep technical level
+And hopefully this teaching on the deep technical level
 will enable you to educate others higher up in the "hierarchy".
 Please
 consider that as well!